ReaganM02/rgnmhn-customer-wishlist/readme.txt

 = Is it translation-ready? =
 Yes.
 You can use tools like Loco Translate to add your own translations.

+= How to add custom icon? =
+Yes, you can add a custom SVG icon using the available filter `rgnmhn_customer_wishlist_add_custom_icon_for_single_product`.
+[See example](https://github.com/ReaganM02/rgnmhn-customer-wishlist/blob/v1.0.0/examples/add-custom-wishlist-icon.md)
 == Changelog ==
 = 1.0.0 =
 * Initial release.